FAForever/website/src/backend/templates/views/markdown/rules.md

   * In share until death games, if possible, try instead to transfer units to a teammate and move somewhere safe before going AFK.
 If going AFK is not possible, make sure you minimize friendly fire from your ACU explosion before you leave the game.
   * \*As a rough guideline, the mod team will typically consider someone being reported for 3+ games in a week by teammates as 'frequently' leaving games
 * **Forced surrender** — Do not try to force teammates to give up if they’re still playing to win.
-* **CTRL-K** — Do not self-destruct or "CTRL-K" your base or significant quantities of units.
+* **CTRL-K** — Do not self-destruct, also known as or "CTRL-K", your base or significant quantities of units.

 ### **Cheating, exploits, and griefing:**